Canada

 Take in the city lights at night from St. John’s Oratory.
 Photo Credit: Catherine Parker

-Commissioned in 1904 St. John’s Oratory is a Roman Catholic Church.
-St. John’s boasts the third-largest dome in the world and is a National Historic Site of Canada.
+Commissioned in 1904, St. John’s Oratory is a Roman Catholic Church with the third-largest dome in the world.
+It is a National Historic Site of Canada.

-Located at 3800 Queen Mary Rd. find parking at the base of the church hill.
-Free
+Located at 3800 Queen Mary Rd.
+Free to enter however, parking is $5 at the base of the church hill.

-Located at 4101 Sherbrooke and parking is available at 4581 Sherbrooke Est. Parking is $12 and my Toyota RAV 4 with a soft-sided roof carrier was considered an over-sized vehicle.
+Located at 4101 Sherbrooke and parking is available at 4581 Sherbrooke Est. Parking is $13.25 and my Toyota RAV 4 with a soft-sided roof carrier was considered an oversized vehicle.

-See a display of live carpenter ants as they work day-in and day-out cutting and carrying leaves.
-The ants aren’t encased within a protective glass display like they would be in the U.S. Instead the ant display features a moat, so close you could touch the ants.
+Visitors will see a display of live carpenter ants as they work day in and day out, cutting and carrying leaves.
+The ants aren’t encased within a protective glass display like they would be in the U.S. Instead, the ant display features a moat so close you could touch the ants.

 Montreal Botanical Garden.
 What to do in Montreal with kids.